deaththed0g/AC04-screen-blur-and-dynamic-shadow-removal/README.md

 ## Notes

-- Disabling the dynamic shadow in PCSX2-qt is _completely optional_.
-While it might not properly render at higher internal resolutions at least will not cover the entire aircraft like it does when emulating the game using 1.6.0.

 - Using the 1.6.0 version of the PNACH files will also remove the blur effect in the **STONEHENGE OFFENSIVE** mission, caused every time the S.T.N turrets fire their railgun.

-- The PNACH file for 1.6.0 will also completely remove the dynamic shadows that causes the **"black plane"** issue.

 - To fully restore the disabled effects, a game restart will be required after disabling the cheats.
-For PCSX2 1.6.0, you'll need to remove the lines you copied from this article from the PNACH file.
+For PCSX2 1.6.0, you'll need to remove the lines copied from this article from the PNACH file.

 ## Special thanks